Krzesimir Dębski

 Krzesimir Marcin Dębski ([kʂɛˈɕimir martɕin ˈdɛmpskʲi]; born 26 October 1953 in Wałbrzych) is a Polish composer, conductor and jazz violinist.
 His music career as a musician has been that of a performer as well as composer of classical music, opera, television and feature films.
+In 2024, he became the recipient of the Gloria Artis Gold Medal for Merit to Culture.

 Professional career

-Krzesimir Dębski studied composition with Andrzej Koszewski, and conducting with Witold Krzemieński, at the Paderewski Academy of Music in Poznań, Poland.
+Dębski was born in 1953 in Wałbrzych and began attending a music school in Kielce at the age of six.
+He subsequently studied composition with Andrzej Koszewski, and conducting with Witold Krzemieński, at the Paderewski Academy of Music in Poznań, Poland.
 Following graduation, Dębski became interested in jazz.
 Since 1982, as the leader and violinist of the jazz group String Connection, he has performed in the United States, Canada and over 25 countries in Europe.

 In 1986 Dębski has cut down on his concert performances and concentrated primarily on composition.
 He has composed more than 60 symphonic and chamber music pieces, including an opera, 2 symphonies, religious works and 9 instrumental concertos.
 Since 1986, he has composed the music for over 70 films, received 8 platinum albums and has composed music for the highest-grossing movie in Polish film history, With Fire and Sword.

 As deputy chairman of the Polish Association of Contemporary Music, Dębski has written music for film, theater, symphony, chamber orchestra and experimental ensembles.
 As a composer, he won the Fryderyk Award (the Polish equivalent for the Grammy Award).
-He was also awarded The International Film Music Academy, coveted "Philip" prize presented to him by the legendary film composer, Ennio Morricone.
+He was also awarded the International Film Music Academy, coveted "Philip" prize presented to him by the legendary film composer, Ennio Morricone.

 Krzesimir Dębski has conducted concerts in which the following international stars performed: José Carreras, Nigel Kennedy, Adam Makowicz, The Canadian Brass, Vadim Repin, Mark O’Connor, Jean-Luc Ponty, John Blake, Ewa Malas-Godlewska and José Cura.

 Awards

 Krzesimir Dębski has been awarded numerous prizes for his jazz musicianship and composition work.
 The prizes include a.o.: First Prize at the World Competition of Jazz Ensembles (Belgium), and the Stanislaw Wyspiański Award from The Ministry of Culture (Warsaw, Poland).
 Readers of the monthly jazz magazine "Jazz Forum" have bestowed upon Dębski the honor of "Musician, Composer and Violinist Of The Year" from 1983 to 1986.
-"Down Beat" magazine rated Krzesimir Dębski among the top ten violinists in the world.
+In 1985, DownBeat magazine rated Krzesimir Dębski among the top ten violinists in the world.

 In 1986, Dębski received First Prize at the 25th Anniversary Spring Festival of Music, a composers' competition in Poland.
-In 1988, The Canadian Film Academy nominated Dębski for a Genie Award.
+In 1988, the Academy of Canadian Cinema & Television nominated Dębski for a Genie Award.
 The same year, he received a special award for his musical work with children from the Prime Minister of Poland.

-Family

-The parents of Krzesimir Dębski survived the Kisielin massacre.
-He is married to singer Anna Jurksztowicz.
+In 2000, he was awarded the Fryderyk Award in the Composer of the Year category.

+In 2017, he was awarded the Pro Patria Medal.
+In 2020, he was granted the title of professor.
+In 2024, he received the Gloria Artis Gold Medal for Merit to Culture.